 Day 1: Belfast

-Before you start your trip along the Antrim Coast, we have reserved for you a fantastic cycling tour around the vibrant city of Belfast (optional extra).
+Before you start your trip along the Antrim Coast, you have time to discover Belfast city.
 The capital of Northern Ireland is the cradle of the legendary RMS Titanic where you can feel her presence in many parts of the city.
 But not everything is about this gigantic beauty, you’ll also have the chance to see different monuments dedicated to the political conflicts of the twentieth century in Belfast such as the Peace Wall.
 The Belfast Castle and Saint Anne Square are two of the other iconic places that you can’t forget to visit.
 You can also drink a pint and listen to the traditional Irish music in one of the many pubs that fill the streets of this beautiful city.

 Highlight of the day: Titanic Experience